CreasolTech/DomBusGateway/README.md

 ## For what home automation systems can DomBus modules be used?

-DomBus modules equipped with DomBus firmware can be used with:
+DomBus modules equipped with DomBus protocol firmware can be used with:
 * [Domoticz](https://wiki.domoticz.com/Creasol_Dombus), using the **CreasolDomBus plugin**
 * [Home Assistant](https://www.home-assistant.io/), [OpenHAB](https://www.openhab.org/), [NodeRED](https://nodered.org/), [ioBroker](https://www.iobroker.net/) and other systems supporting MQTT, by using the **DomBusGateway** software that acts as a **DomBus to MQTT-AD gateway**.
 * Other building automation systems supporting **Modbus** protocol can use DomBus modules equipped with Modbus firmware.